Reinhardt-i/Py-NetBridger-wifi/README-ngrok.md

 # Exposing Your Chat App with ngrok

-You can use ngrok to expose your chat application to the internet, allowing others to connect to it even if they are not on the same local network as your server.
+You can use ngrok to expose this chat application to the internet, allowing others to connect to it even if they are not on the same local network as your server.
 Follow these steps to use ngrok with your chat app:

 1. **Install ngrok:**
    - Download and install ngrok from the [official website](https://ngrok.com/download).